 Unclear reporting across platforms, leading to poor forecasting.

-These aren’t edge cases – they're common friction points that drain time and revenue as brands scale.
+These aren't edge cases – they're common friction points that drain time and revenue as brands scale.
+Niche marketplaces add even more complexity with their unique requirements.

 Operational Debt Compounds Quickly

-The cost of disjointed systems isn’t just inefficiency.
-It’s lost revenue, damaged seller scores, and customer churn.
-You’re also losing margin every time a team member works late to reconcile orders manually, or when warehouse staff pick the wrong product because two SKUs look similar but aren’t linked correctly.
+The cost of disjointed systems isn't just inefficiency.
+It's lost revenue, damaged seller scores, and customer churn.
+You're also losing margin every time a team member works late to reconcile orders manually, or when warehouse staff pick the wrong product because two SKUs look similar but aren't linked correctly.
+This is exactly why moving beyond traditional OMS constraints has become critical.

-And these problems don’t go away with more staff.
+And these problems don't go away with more staff.
 They multiply.
+Traditional iPaaS platforms often struggle to handle this complexity at scale.

 Adding another channel without fixing the foundation increases the surface area for errors.
+Whether you're managing fulfilment in-house or working with multiple 3PLs, the operational burden grows exponentially without proper infrastructure.

 Smart Brands Build the Infrastructure Before They Scale